-I have nothing to report in respect of the governance statement on which I report to you if, in my opinion the governance statement does not reflect compliance with the Local Government Pension Scheme (Administration) Regulations 2008 and related guidance.
+I report to you if, in my opinion the governance compliance statement does not reflect compliance with the Local Government Pension Scheme (Administration) Regulations 2008 and related guidance.
+I have nothing to report in this respect.

+Andrea White

-Andrea White District Auditor
+District Auditor

+First Floor Millbank Tower

+Millbank

+London

-Millbank Tower Millbank Bank London SW1P 4HQ
+SW1P 4HQ